-Kingsley Bolton, City University, Hong Kong in English Today
+- Kingsley Bolton, City University, Hong Kong

 While much attention is paid in certain circles to the rising power of China, little is known about the critical impact on both the Chinese people and the rest of the world of the country’s language policy, in particular China’s domestication of English and its increasing efforts to spread its language and culture worldwide.
 What dynamics has it brought about?
 How are identities negotiated with the teaching and learning of English as a foreign language at the collective/national and individual levels?
 And how do such identities affect China’s interaction with the rest of the world?
 This book is therefore a timely contribution to addressing these important questions.

 - Huhua Ouyang, Guangdong University of Foreign Studies, China

 This edited volume is a significant contribution to linguistic, educational, and social studies of English in China, and it is also a valubale addition to the existing literature of studies on language and cultural identity.
 It is an insightful volume that takes on many of the current issues that are of great interest to a wide range of readership from English language teachers and learners to researchers and scholars focusing on culture and identity as well as Chinese studies both within China and worldwide.

-Zhichang Xu, Monash University, Australia
+- Zhichang Xu, Monash University, Australia

 Joseph Lo Bianco is Professor of Language and Literacy Education and Associate Dean (Global Relations) at the Graduate School of Education, University of Melbourne.
 He is author of Australiaâ??s first comprehensive language policy, the National Policy on Languages, 1987.
 In 2007 he produced a Special Issue of the journal Language Policy entitled The Emergence of Chinese.